WalletWasabi/WasabiDoc/FAQ/FAQ-UseWasabi.md

 [missing: explanation of uniqueld]

 ### What is happening in the output registration phase?
+Now that all peers are online, we are ready to proceed with the [output registration phase](https://github.com/nopara73/zerolink#2-output-registration-phase) of the round.
+Wasabi generates a completely new tor identity Bob, he is in no way tied to Alice.
+Bob sends to the Wasabi coordinator: [i] the clear-text address for the equal value coin join output; [ii] the coordinator signature over that output; and [iii] the round Hash of all the inputs.
+Because the coordinator can verify his own signature, he knows that this output was initially send by any Alice [he does not know which Alice exactly] and that he has verified that everything was in order.

+It is very important that the coordinator cannot link Alice to Bob.
+Because Alice has send the clear-text input, and Bob sends the clear-text output.
+So, if the two were to be linked, then the coordinator can specifically link the input to the output, meaning that the anonymity set is 1.
+Because Alice commits to the output by sending it blinded, and because Bob is a new tor identity not linked to Alice, the coordinator can verify that nobody is cheating, but he cannot deanonymize the peers.

+The output registration phase ends when the value of clear-text outputs plus change outputs is equal to the the value of inputs.
+If after a timeout not all outputs are registered, then this round is abandoned, the missing peers are banned, and a new round is started.

 ### What is happening in the signing phase?